 The Company is a leading player in the wine and brandy segments in the CEE region.
-The Group has a range of wine brands across all price segments in the still and sparkling wine segments and a brand in the popular premium brandy segment, holding international and national IP rights on all its important brands.
+The Group has a range of wine brands across all price segments in the still and sparkling wine segments and a brand in the popular premium brandy segment, holding international and a.
+Geographical proximity to the rapidly growing CEE markets offering plenty of room for further development